AI Engineering Goes Visual part 2: Building an LLM RAG with PyFlyde & LangChain

 Embracing AI Coding Assistants

 One of the standout benefits of this paradigm is its compatibility with AI coding assistants.
-By defining clear data flows and interfaces, AI assistants like Copilot can efficiently generate implementation code, making the development process smoother and more efficient.
-In fact, this is how this project built: I took more of an architect’s seat defining the flows and the interfaces of the black boxes, and Copilot wrote most of the implementation code.
+By defining clear data flows and interfaces, AI assistants like Copilot and Claude can efficiently generate implementation code, making the development process smoother and more efficient.
+In fact, this is how this project built: I took more of an architect’s seat defining the flows and the interfaces of the black boxes, and the AI agents wrote most of the implementation code.

 Next Steps